magento/devdocs/src/cloud/project/privatelink-service.md

   - Setup
 ---

-Magento supports PrivateLink connections for Cloud customers to establish secure, private communication between {{site.data.var.ece}} environments and external systems.
-Both the Magento application and external systems must be accessible through private VPC endpoints hosted within the same Cloud region (AWS or Azure).
+Magento supports integration with the [AWS PrivateLink][] or [Azure Private Link][] service to allow Cloud customers to establish secure, private communication between {{site.data.var.ece}} environments and services and applications hosted on external systems.
+Both the Magento application and external systems must be accessible through private VPC endpoints configured within the same Cloud region (AWS or Azure).

 ## Features and support

-The PrivateLink service offering for {{site.data.var.ece}} projects includes the following features and support:
+The PrivateLink service integration for {{site.data.var.ece}} projects includes the following features and support:

 -  A secure connection between a customer Virtual Private Cloud (VPC) and the Magento VPC within the same Cloud region.
--  Support for unidirectional or bidirectional communication between Magento and Customer VPCs.
+-  Support for unidirectional or bidirectional communication between endpoint services available in Magento and Customer VPCs.
 -  Service enablement–
-   -  Open communication on the necessary ports in the Magento Cloud environment
+   -  Open required ports in the {{site.data.var.ece}} environment
    -  Establish the initial connection between the customer and Magento VPCs
    -  Troubleshoot connection issues during enablement

 ## Limitations

 -  Support for PrivateLink is available on Pro plan Production and Staging environments only.
 It is not available on local or integration environments, or on Starter plan projects.
 -  You cannot establish SSH connections using PrivateLink.
-Due to infrastructure requirements, Magento cannot open Port 22 for communication between VPCs.
+For SSH, use the Magento SSH capabilities.
+See [Enable SSH keys][].
 -  Magento support does not cover troubleshooting AWS PrivateLink issues beyond initial enablement.
 Customers have the option to purchase additional support from Magento Services.
 -  Customers are responsible for costs associated with managing their own VPC.